 The Nest is our award-winning, half-acre green space on campus.
 The space includes three rain and pollinator gardens, mud kitchens, spaces for dirt digging and building, and a waterworks.
 Students are able to build their gross motor skills by climbing on locally-sourced tree trunks, rocks and boulders, and a climber, and playing on an open field.

-The fifth graders at Frankford Friends School raise chickens as a means to learn about stewardship, genetic characteristics, sustainability, life cycles, collaboration, and responsibility.
+The kindergarteners at Frankford Friends School raise chickens as a means to learn about stewardship, genetic characteristics, sustainability, life cycles, collaboration, and responsibility.
 They collect and track the number of eggs laid daily, feed the chickens grain and water, keep their space clean, and let them out of their coop for daily exercise.

 Our Extended Day Program is a great way for students in grades Pre-K to 8 to be cared for after school in a safe, nurturing environment.
 On days when school is closed for parent conferences or teacher in-service days, students can come to school for a day filled with fun at Otter Camp.